 SIMS will be offering our first ever Elementary Summer course starting summer 2020!
 Teachers, if you have wanted to do Elementary training in the past but couldn’t take the time off, here is your chance to take the training during the summer.
-The foundation course begins June 1, 2020, and the Elementary training begins July 7th.
-A detailed schedule for our Elementary summer training can be found here.
+The foundation course begins June 8, 2020, and the Elementary training begins July 7th.
+A detailed schedule for our Elementary Summer course can be found here.
 We’re also enrolling for our 2020-2021 Academic Year Elementary Training!
 Dates and hours will be announced soon, but classes will start summer 2020 and finish May 2021!

 A Day in the Life of a SIMS Student

 Our daytime training course runs from Monday to Friday, from 9:00am to 4:00pm.
 A typical day at SIMS includes lecture or presentation time with your trainer, then time to practice working with new material with fellow students in our practice classroom.
 You’ll be supported by our SIMS trainer and course assistants, as you work closely with fellow students to solidify your knowledge and understanding.